ucsdCSE110wi16/CSE110M260T3/Scenarios.md

 #Scenarios
 #### Login
 Given that I have an account registered
 And I open the app to the Login Page
 When I enter in my email username and password
 And I press the login button
+Then I should be taken to the task page
-Then the stats previously set should be remembered.
+And the tasks and stats previously set should be loaded

 #### Create Task
 Given I am signed in on a valid account
 And I am on the task page